ranyitz/qnm/README.md

 qnm [module]
 ```

-For example, if you want to see the installed version of `lodash`:
+For example, if you want to see the installed versions of `lodash`:
 ```bash
 qnm lodash
 ```